The work featured above is credited to Christopher Means & Max Supler.

 The key was to approach artists as a designer.
 I was able to use my background in Graphic Design to work with the artists in a common language.
 Providing my own middling concept art as a baseline would prove exceptionally effective.
 It's paramount to collaborate with Concept Artists versus simply submitting static requests.

-Our concept artists, without fail, vastly improved our designs through their own interpretation.
-Keeping the requests simple, broad, and only specifying when necessary meant that there was always breathing room for artists to develop ideas.
+Our concept artists vastly improved designs through their own interpretation.
+Keeping the requests broad and only specifying when necessary meant that there was always breathing room for artists to develop ideas.